 The Brownstein Hyatt Farber Schreck Fellows Program provides financial support to Colorado Law students who take unpaid or low-paying summer positions in the public sector.
 The recipients of this Fellowship are selected from the pool of applications submitted for the PSSF.

-The Environmental Law Society Fellowship funds law student participation in low-paid or unpaid internships for non-profit groups, nongovernmental organizations, or government organizations on matters relating to environmental and natural resources law and policy.
+When offered, the Environmental Law Society Fellowship funds law student participation in low-paid or unpaid internships for non-profit groups, nongovernmental organizations, or government organizations on matters relating to environmental and natural resources law and policy.

 The Harrison (a/k/a Innovations in Water Law and Policy) Fellowship provides a Colorado Law student the opportunity to understand water governance issues more deeply through exposure to international water resource challenges.